People With Disabilities

 People travelling with a seeing-eye dog in trains, train-taxis or other forms of public transport do not pay any supplement.

-For assistance at railway stations contact the NS:
+For free assistance at railway stations contact the NS:

 - Nederlandse Spoorwegen NS